misterwalter/regents-tarot/README.md

 - **The Loyal**: Pious and virtuous.
 Unites and divides.
 Blind to their own flaws.

 - **The Martyr**: Power, duty, and suffering.
-Lives well, suffers long, dies young.
+Lives rightly, suffers long, dies young.

 - **The Paladin**: Powerful and righteous.
 Destroys their enemies.
-Cruel and stupid.
+Cruel, stupid, and sometimes necessary.

 - **The Scholar**: Intellectual and good hearted.
 Solves problems.
 Weak and unwise.

 ### Icons

 - **Blood**: A gift or exchange of health or life.

+- **Crown**: External control with internal weakness and confusion.

 - **Eyes**: Vision and knowledge, guidance against treachery.